 PrepWork does all the, well, prep work, for you.
 Instead of hiring a personal assistant to spend hours of time verifying all this background info and compiling a dossier, simply forward an email to PrepWork with your prospect’s email address and you get a tidy, easy-to-read executive summary.
 Another way to use the service is to sync it with your Google calendar, Outlook or iCal, Twitter and LinkedIn.
 The data gathered is strictly garnered from those same sources: Google, Twitter and LinkedIn.
 “I wanted to make sure to only get information that people willingly put out there.
 I didn’t want to cross the line into Facebook or violate any privacy issues that would make people uncomfortable,” Dan said of his choice of participating platforms.

-So how well does it actually work?
+So how well does it actually work, outside of the sales pitch?
 Ahead of my chat with Dan, I signed up for PrepWork and allowed the site to sync with my Google Calendar, Twitter and LinkedIn.
 The next morning I found an email waiting in my inbox with detailed highlights of Dan’s latest blog posts, tweets and our shared professional contacts (I was surprised we had some beyond Yesware!).
 But what I found even cooler was when a week later an unexpected email landed in my mailbox with details about my next phone meeting.
 I was pleasantly surprised to find all the information there, and walked into my call more prepared than I had planned to be.